Chuck D Fires Flavor Flav from Public Enemy and Fires Up the Bernie Campaign

 LOS ANGELES—From a distance, if you ignored the cardboard cutouts of Bernie Sanders’ face, the crowds outside the Los Angeles Convention Center Sunday evening might have looked like a music festival.
 Thousands packed the venue sporting familiar tees––Black Flag, Rage Against the Machine, Misfits, and, uh, Mary Poppins.
 The Vermont senator, though intentionally detached from pop culture himself, has well-known musical ties.
 He’s toured with The Strokes, Vampire Weekend, and Bon Iver; received public support from Cardi B to Kim Gordon to Ariana Grande; and inspired more than one series of music-related merch.
 But in the final push before Super Tuesday, the standing Democratic frontrunner billed his Los Angeles rally with an especially apt musical guest: hip-hop pioneer Chuck D and his Public Enemy offshoot, Public Enemy Radio.

-Inside the Convention Center, the parallels between Sanders and Chuck D, born Carlton Douglas Ridenhour, hardly needed spelling out.
+Inside the Convention Center, there were clear parallels between Sanders and Chuck D, born Carlton Douglas Ridenhour, despite the differences in age, ethnicity, and background.
 As attendees filed into the makeshift concert hall, most flocked toward the merch stand.
 The campaign staff had unveiled a new shirt: Sanders’ silhouette on a black background, fist held in the air.
 The caption, honoring Public Enemy’s famous 1989 single, read: “Fight the Power.”
-Like Sanders, the lyricist behind the seminal album, Fear of a Black Planet, spent years honing a consistent critique of the wealthy, white elite.
+Like Sanders, the lyricist behind the seminal album It Takes a Nation of Millions to Hold Us Back, spent years honing a consistent critique of the wealthy, white elite.
 Both made constant calls for revolution through activism and engagement.
 Both dropped albums in the ‘80s.
 When Sanders introduced Chuck D, he described him as someone who “has spoken truth to power for decades.”

 It wasn’t the first time Flavor Flav had taken legal action against his longtime collaborator.
 In 2017, Flav sued Chuck D and Public Enemy management over an alleged failure to pay him adequate profits and royalties, while relying on his image to market the group.
 During the first lawsuit, the pair remained good friends: “I love my partner Chuck D everyone so don’t get it twisted,” he tweeted.
 “We will fix it,!!”
 The rapper echoed the sentiment, telling fans on Twitter to “lighten up” on Flav, blaming the hypeman’s management.
 He summed up the suit with a hashtag: “#stupid.”
 But this time around, the schism went deeper.
 Sunday evening, just as the performance got underway, Public Enemy and Public Enemy Radio announced that they had fired Flav from the group after 37 years.
 “Public Enemy and Public Enemy Radio will be moving forward without Flavor Flav,” the group wrote in a statement to Rolling Stone.
 “We thank him for his years of service and wish him well.”